Arctic education and research for global challenges

 UNIS is the core institution of the Svalbard Science Centre, an international Arctic centre of expertise in research and education, which also incorporates other professional and scientific institutions in Svalbard, such as The Norwegian Polar Institute, EISCAT and Svalbard Science Forum.

-The 12,000 square meter science centre, inaugurated in April 2006, is a modern building with optimal conditions for studying and research linked to Arctic nature and the greatly expanded volume will facilitate the continuing strong development of education and research at UNIS.
-The Svalbard Science Centre is therefore a centre of competence for Arctic research, teaching and logistics, where UNIS is the main institution.
+The 12,000 square meter Svalbard Science Centre, inaugurated in April 2006, is a modern building with optimal conditions for education and research linked to Arctic nature.
+The Svalbard Science Centre also houses Svalbard Museum, the Norwegian Polar Institute‘s Svalbard office, SIOS, and Svalbard Science Forum, and is a centre of competence for Arctic research, teaching and logistics.